hebamuh68/JavaScript-for-Beginners-Specialization/README.md

-# Welcome to JavaScript-for-Beginners-Specialization :ghost:
+# Welcome to JavaScript for Beginners Specialization :ghost:

 1. ### **Course 1: JavaScript Basics**